 The Series 2007 bond issued through the Illinois Finance Authority is collateralized by an irrevocable letter of credit in the original stated amount of \$2,766,274, issued by PNC Bank.
 The trustee is Amalgamated Bank (the Trustee).
 This letter of credit collateralizes the payment, when due, of the principal and interest on the Series 2007 bond.
-The letter of credit was scheduled to expire in October 2022.
-In September 2022, the letter of credit was amended to extend the expiration to October 28, 2026.
+The letter of credit expires on October 28, 2026.
 The obligation of PNC Bank under the letter of credit is reduced to the extent of any drawing under the letter of credit.
 With respect to a drawing solely to pay interest on the bond, the Trustee's right to draw under the letter of credit is reinstated automatically.